21 Stunning Varieties of Prayer Plants to Grow at Home

 If you’ve enjoyed spending time with this outstanding selection of prayer plants as much as I have, take a cue from these beauties, and raise your hands!

-And if you need some tips on best practices for growing these gorgeous but slightly demanding houseplants, make sure you read our complete guide to growing prayer plants.
+And if you need some tips on best practices for cultivating these gorgeous but slightly demanding houseplants, make sure you read our complete guide to growing prayer plants.

 A close up top down view of different types of prayer plants growing in pots set on a wooden surface.